OpusCapita/react-crudeditor/README.md

             /*
              * Either custom FieldInputComponent (see corresponding subheading)
-             * or id with embedded React Component name.
+             * or id of embedded FieldInputComponent.
              */
             component: <FieldInputComponent|string>,

             ?props: <object, the component props to overwrite defaults>, ?valueProp: {
-              ?name: <string, a name of Component prop with field value>,
+              ?name: <string, a name of component prop with field value>,

               /*
-               * Redundant for an embedded React Component,
+               * Redundant for an embedded FieldInputComponent,
                * because UI Type it works with is already known to CRUD Editor.
                *
-               * When omitted for FieldInputComponent, UI Type is considered to be unknown.
+               * When omitted for custom FieldInputComponent, UI Type is considered to be unknown.
                * In such a case:
                * 1. either define converter,
                * 2. or unconverted (i.e. of Field Type) field value is sent to FieldInputComponent and